-We are then left with the model with altruism and reciprocity (Model AR) and the model with altruism, reciprocity, and inequity aversion (Model AIR).
-The two models generate identical predictions for P1's behavior (Comparisons 1-5), but the AIR model performs slightly better in explaining 93% of P2's behavior (Comparisons 6-8).
+(Comparisons 6-8).
 The AR model explains 88-89% of P2's behavior.
 It predicts that in the absence of inequity aversion, P2's giving in the treatment games should be greater than P1's giving in the control game (Comparisons 7 and 8).
 These predictions are at odds with the t-test results from Table 4, where aggregate giving rates are higher for P1 in the control game than P2 in the treatment games.
 They cannot explain the 10-12% of subjects that keep as P2 in the treatment games but give as P1 in the control game.
-The AIR model better rationalizes the behavior of these subjects, since inequity aversion can explain why they give in the control game but not in the treatment games given individual parameters (A, α , β).
+The AIR model better rationalizes the behavior of these subjects, since inequity aversion can explain why they give in the control game but not in the treatment games provided individual parameters (A, Z, α, β) .